acacereswright/acacereswright.github.io/research.md

 ## Overview

 My research mainly lies in the applied machine learning and natural language processing domains.
-I primarly build and apply tools to collec data on or model human behaviors.
+I primarily build and apply tools to collect data on or model human behaviors.
 For example, I developed a variation of the public goods game and deployed it to collect participant data.
-More recently, I have been developing tools to apply Large Langauge Models, such as Meta's Llama-2, to perform named-individual identification and stance detection on tweets.
-Along with this, I am working on ways to identify unique groups of users based on what they tweet, and then identify ways to identify pairs of similar users accross these groups.
+More recently, I have been developing tools to apply Large Language Models, such as Meta's Llama-2, to perform named-individual identification and stance detection on tweets.
+Along with this, I am working on ways to identify unique groups of users based on what they tweet, and then identify ways to identify pairs of similar users across these groups.

 ## Current Projects

 I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
 This involves topic modelling, as well as developing tools to identify pairs of similar users across these groups.

-Along with this, I am spending time working on fine tuning large langauge models for classification tasks using unlabelled data.
+Along with this, I am spending time working on fine tuning large language models for classification tasks using unlabelled data.

 ## Publications